Buttons: A Christmas Tale: Plot

 After her mother's death, Annabelle briefly lives with her aunt before being sent to live at a boarding house and work at the mill with the other orphans.
 She is assigned to sew buttons onto garments, a job she does for no pay, as she lacks the skills to run the machines.
 The other girls taunt her, calling her Buttons.
 One girl takes the glass dog her mother gave her, but another brings it back to her.
 Annabelle runs away from the mill and lives on the street.
 On a cold Christmas eve, she meets her angel, whom she offers the last of her bread.
 Because she has stopped believing in angels, she doesn’t recognize him.
-On her way to the church to get warm, she falls through thin ice atop the frozen river and nearly drowns, but her angel pulls her out and leaves her on he steps of the church.
+On her way to the church to get warm, she falls through thin ice atop the frozen river and nearly drowns, but her angel pulls her out and leaves her on her steps of the church.
 Elizabeth Browning (Devlin Stark) hears the angel knock and goes into the snow to bring Annabelle inside.
 Having lost their youngest daughter to scarlet fever several months before, Mr. and Mrs. Browning (Jane Seymour and Charles Shaughnessy) adopt Annabelle and the other girls at the mill.

 As Rose finishes the story, Emily expresses her wish for a family by Christmas.
-The next morning, Annabelle and her husband arrive at the hospital with the letter from Rose telling them that there is a child there for them to adopt, but the doctor tells them no one with that name works there.
+The next morning, Annabelle and her husband arrive at the hospital with the letter from Rose telling them that there is a child there for them to adopt, but the doctor tells them that no one with that name works there.
 They are about to leave when Annabelle sees her angel reading the paper.
 She asks the doctor if there is a child named Emily there.
 Annabelle reads Emily the letter, and asks her if she is waiting for them.
 Emily embraces her new family as Rose and the Angel look on.